 We offer an exciting Intellectual Property Fellowship Program for incoming students with backgrounds that are a good fit for careers in intellectual property law.

-If you are a law student with an undergraduate or advanced degree in the hard sciences or engineering or who have other demonstrated life experiences indicating a likelihood of success in an intellectual property-related practice area, this program is designed for you.
+If you are a prospective law student with an undergraduate or advanced degree in the hard sciences or engineering or who has other demonstrated life experiences indicating a likelihood of success in an intellectual property-related practice area, this program is designed for you.
 It is supported by substantial scholarship awards for qualified students.

 Our program provides superior access to intellectual property law in the classroom and in the field when compared to other IP-intensive programs of study.